-That’s because there are correct forms, techniques and practices for getting the most results from exercise including cardio and weight training.
-Also, take note that much of the muscle growth and performance improvement happen not during the workout but during the rest periods and intervals.
-For instance, poor sleep might make it hard for you to come back stronger after the workouts and make you even hit fitness plateaus.
-Hydration also has an effect because while exercising you might lose as much as 10% of your body weight in fluids.
-This high fluid loss (and without prompt replenishment) can reduce your body’s ability to recover and can even make your workout feel much harder.
+There are correct forms, techniques and practices for getting the best results from our cardio and weight training.
+One interesting piece of information is that muscle growth and performance improvement don’t happen during the workout but during the rest periods and intervals between sessions.
+For instance, poor sleep might make it hard for you to come back stronger after a workout- causing you to hit fitness plateaus.
+Optimal hydration also plays an important role due to potentially losing as much as 10% of your body weight in fluids during exercise.
+This high fluid loss without prompt replenishment can reduce your body’s ability to recover and can even make your workout feel much harder.
 This lack of recovery between sessions places the body at higher risk of potential injury.

 Getting the most out of your exercise

-Notice that most of what we’ve mentioned so far doesn’t have anything to do directly with physical exercise.
-After all, what brings huge results are the activities that are beyond the main activity itself.
+Notice that most of what we’ve mentioned so far doesn’t have anything to do with exercise directly.
+After all, what brings huge results are the habits that are beyond the main activity itself.
 It’s similar to how some people continuously rise to the top when it comes to career and business.
 Aside from being excellent at their work, they have also adopted strong habits and skills that are outside of their main duties and responsibilities.
-For instance, many of those who excel at work are also committed to advancing their knowledge and network by taking master’s and doctoral degrees.
+For example, many of those who excel in their career are also committed to advancing their knowledge and network by taking master’s and doctoral degrees.
 Many of them have also improved their social and public speaking skills.
 All these combined skills better positions a person to be selected for a higher role or advance in their career.

-When it comes to exercise, getting the most out of it is also about doing other activities that will help you get the best results.
+When it comes to exercise, getting the most out of it can also be about doing other tasks to support achieving better results.
 As mentioned earlier, good sleep and proper hydration can help your body become stronger and recover much faster.
-In addition, sticking to a proper diet plan can also help your body get enough nutrients for faster growth and recovery.
-Proper warm-up (mimic the workout you’re about to perform) and massage (helps in decreasing inflammation and increasing the number of mitochondria) also help in improving your physical performance and your body’s ability to recover and adapt.
+In addition, sticking to a proper nutrition plan can also help your body absorb enough nutrients for faster growth and recovery.
+A proper warm-up (mimicking the workout you’re about to perform) and soft tissue massage (helping to decrease muscle tightness and increase blood flow) also help to improve your physical performance and your body’s ability to recover and adapt.

-However, the main exercises are still important because what you move improves (given that you’re doing it right and you’re doing other things that support or complement your workout routines).
-Proper form and just the right number of repetitions can make a huge difference not just in your overall performance but also in how you look.
-In addition, doing the exercises properly can also save you from physical injuries.
-In fact, proper exercise can even help reduce low back pain, shoulder pain and pain due to knee osteoarthritis.
-The right home exercise programs can also help you address your strength, flexibility and motor coordination concerns.
-These can help not just in recovery from pain or injury but also when it comes to improving the activation of your core stabilisers that support your spine, shoulder and pelvis.
-This is crucial if you wanted to enjoy a continuous active lifestyle because you’ll be experiencing far fewer injuries (or if you’re injured right now due to overexertion or awkward movement the right exercise program can help prevent recurrence).
+Once we’ve successfully implemented the habits that ensure optimal recovery between each workout, we need to take a hard look at the workouts themselves!
+Proper form and an optimal number of sets and repetitions can make a huge difference, not just in your overall performance but also in your body composition.
+In addition, performing the exercises correctly can also save you from physical injuries and pain.
+In fact, correct technique can even help reduce low back pain, shoulder pain and pain due to knee osteoarthritis.
+The right gym and home exercise programs can also help you address your strength, flexibility and motor coordination concerns.
+These not only help you in recovering from pain and injury but also when it comes to improving the activation of your core stabilisers that support your spine, shoulder and pelvis.
+These are crucial if you want to continue to enjoy an active lifestyle as you’ll be experiencing far fewer injuries.
+If you’re unfortunate enough to currently be suffering from injury due to overexertion or an awkward movement, the right exercise program can help with your recovery and prevent recurrence.

 About kinesiology and adaptation through exercise